Skip to main content

 In the male body, testosterone provides a different set of metabolic instructions, acting through androgen receptors (AR) located within liver cells.
 Its primary directives are aimed at supporting muscle mass and efficient energy utilization for anabolic processes.
 Testosterone signaling encourages the liver to increase its synthesis of glycogen, the storage form of glucose, providing a ready fuel source for physical activity.

-It also modulates the expression of the itself, which can enhance the liver’s responsiveness to insulin’s glucose-clearing signals.
+It also modulates the expression of the insulin receptor itself, which can enhance the liver’s responsiveness to insulin’s glucose-clearing signals.

-Testosterone also instructs the liver on the production of various binding globulins, including Sex Hormone-Binding Globulin (SHBG). binds to in the bloodstream, regulating their bioavailability.
+Testosterone also instructs the liver on the production of various binding globulins, including Sex Hormone-Binding Globulin (SHBG).
+SHBG binds to sex hormones in the bloodstream, regulating their bioavailability.
 The liver’s production of SHBG is, in turn, influenced by hormonal signals, creating a sophisticated feedback system that maintains endocrine equilibrium.

 What Is the Significance of Hormonal Balance for Liver Health?